RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models

 \subsection{Self-Consistency Aggregation}

-Self-Consistency~(SC)~\cite{wang2022self} has proved its efficacy in various close-ended NLP tasks, including multi-choice and numerical problems.
-However, aggregating sampled open-ended multi-step generation like RCA with LLM agent, is underexplored.
-To our knowledge, utilizing SC on ReAct style traces is also not well-defined or rigorously investigated.
-Thus, we propose applying the SC paradigm to free-form generation on the topic of LLM autonomous agents, and introduce them in two aspects: \textit{SC for text data} and \textit{SC for tool using trajectories}.
+Self-Consistency~(SC)~\cite{wang2022self} has proved its efficacy in various close-ended NLP tasks while aggregating sampled open-ended multi-step generation like RCA with LLM agent is underexplored.
+To our knowledge, utilizing SC on ReAct style trajectories is also not well-defined.
+Thus, we propose applying the SC paradigm to free-form generation on the topic of LLM autonomous agents.